High Asset Divorce Comes With Unique Challenges

-At Fabio & Merrill, our attorneys have more than 30 years' experience representing the interests of individuals who must divide substantial wealth and assets.
+At Fabio & Merrill in Houston, our lawyers have more than 35 years’ experience representing the interests of individuals who must divide substantial wealth and assets.
 Our understanding of this process, including all necessary investigation, valuation and accounting that must be performed, is extensive.
 We are committed to preserving the lifestyle and assets of our clients, protecting their financial situation and business interests.

 Complex Property Division — Representation In High Net Worth Divorce

 Texas is a community property state.
 Any property that is brought into the marriage or held during its duration is considered community and therefore must be divided equitably when the couple divorces.
-The final outcome, if not agreed to, is up to the discretion of the judge.
+The final outcome, if not agreed to, is up to the discretion of the judge, who will divide property in a fair and equitable manner.
 It is crucial that your representation be equipped with the experience and skill needed to accurately value the assets held by the couple and provide a clear understanding of what would be an equitable division of those assets.

 Business Valuation And Division

 If the couple owns a business or a professional practice or has a substantial share in a corporation, the value of those business interests must be included in the division of property.
 This is a complicated process that must consider the type of business and an accurate value of the company.

 In Texas, spousal support can be handled in two ways.
 Spousal maintenance is a court-ordered amount that the primary breadwinner must pay the dependent spouse for a set amount of time.
 Alimony, however, is a mutually agreed upon amount that will be paid from one spouse to the other.
 This may serve as a tax benefit to the payer and a monthly stipend for the recipient.
 These agreements are sometimes used in division negotiations, acting as a means of leveling out the division and making it equitable.